Sunday, October 10, 2010

 THE PLOT

-The Doctor's attempt to prove the TARDIS' properties to Harry by taking him on a quick trip to the moon goes awry.
-The TARDIS goes off-course, materializing on a space station in the far future.
-The Nerva station is an ark, carrying the cryogenically-frozen survivors of a global catastrophe.
-Discovering evidence of sabotage of station systems, the Doctor begins bringing the power back on-line, awakening the command crew in the process.
+The Doctor's attempt to prove the TARDIS's properties to Harry with a quick trip goes predictably awry.
+Instead of materializing on the moon, they find themselves in the far future, on a space station orbiting Earth.
+Space Station Nerva is an ark, carrying the cryogenically frozen survivors of a global catastrophe.
+The station's systems have been sabotaged, but the Doctor brings the power back on-line, awakening the command crew in the process.

-It isn't long before it becomes apparent that something has gotten into the station.
-The insect-like Wirrn have invaded the station while its crew has slept, and laid its eggs within one of the crew.
-Now, the larval Wirrn has taken control of the station commander - leaving the Doctor and his friends, along with the remaining station crew, into a race against time to prevent this last outpost of humanity from being consumed by the soon-to-hatch Wirrn!
+It quickly becomes apparent that something has gotten into the station.
+The insect-like Wirrn have invaded the station while its crew has slept, laying their eggs inside one of the crew.
+Now, the larval Wirrn has taken control of the station commander, Noah (Kenneth Moore) - leaving the Doctor and his friends, along with the remaining station crew, in a race against time to prevent this last outpost of humanity from being consumed!

 CHARACTERS

-Sarah Jane Smith: Writer/script editor Robert Holmes probably thought it more important to make Harry a full part of the team in this serial than to give yet more focus to Sarah Jane (who had already been in six serials by this point).
+Sarah Jane Smith: Writer/script editor Robert Holmes gives more focus to new companion Harry than to Sarah.
 The first episode, in particular, puts all the focus on the Doctor and Harry, reducing Sarah Jane to "woman-in-peril" status and then literally putting her into storage.
-Even after she is thawed out in Episode Two, she is given much less to do than the two male characters, with her only truly memorable moment in the entire four episodes being her claustrophobia in the air vents.
-Elisabeth Sladen still invests the character with likability and intelligence, but I hope that now that the new Doctor and Harry have been established, the remaining stories of the season don't sideline her to this extent.
+Even after she is thawed out in Episode Two, she is given less to do than in most of Season 11's entries, with her only memorable moment being an attack of claustrophobia in the air vents.
+Elisabeth Sladen still invests the character with likability and intelligence, but I hope that the remaining stories of the season don't sideline her to this extent.

-Harry Sullivan: Harry's character is given a chance to emerge and stretch a bit.
-The character - too often dismissed as "a nincompoop" - actually has quite a strong showing.
-There is something very humorous in his attempts to take everything in stride, almost like a more intelligent Bertie Wooster in outer space.
-He never loses his head, nor does he behave recklessly.
-In fact, he makes a rather good team with the Doctor, keeping up with him to just enough of an extent that the Doctor can usefully bounce ideas off of him, without ever being in risk of being at the Doctor's own level.
-Ian Marter's Harry made a likable showing in his first story, but here he starts to actually impress.
-His rapport with his co-stars remains excellent.
-4th Doc/Sarah Jane/Harry...
-The 1970's best line-up of regulars?
-It's arguable (and I'd probably say that the Season Seven UNIT line-up just edges it out, to my tastes), but I do think a strong case could be made.
+Harry Sullivan: Harry's character is given a chance to emerge and stretch a bit, and he's immediately likable.
+There is something very humorous in his attempts to take everything in stride.
+In contrast with the character's intermittent reputation as a nincompoop, he never loses his head, nor does he behave recklessly.
+In fact, he makes a rather good team with the Doctor, keeping up with him just enough so that the Doctor can usefully bounce ideas off of him, without ever being at risk of being at the Doctor's own level.
+Ian Marter's rapport with his co-stars remains excellent, and I'd argue that the 4th Doc/Sarah Jane/Harry line-up is a strong contender for my favorite 1970s team.

 THOUGHTS

-Incoming producer Philip Hinchcliffe's first story is a sharp break with the Letts era, in both tone and presentation style.
+Incoming producer Philip Hinchcliffe's first story is a sharp break with Barry Letts' era in both tone and presentation style.
 Reputation has it that Hinchcliffe was initially weak on production.
 There isn't much evidence of that here, save for the too-obvious bubble wrap of the Wirrn larval stage - which, admittedly, is seen a bit too clearly, a bit too often, particularly in Part Three.

-Bubble wrap aside, most of the production values are quite a bit stronger than they were in Robot.
-The station sets are superbly realized, for their time.
-White, antiseptic corridors in a circular shape, to match the station models (and to make it easier to convincingly reuse one stretch of curving corridor for different parts of the station), around a central core that allows for more dimly-lit shots.
-The station architecture feels convincing throughout the serial, and there is little to interfere with the sense that you are in a station orbitting Earth, rather than a BBC studio set.
+Bubble wrap aside, I'd rate this as possibly the best-looking Doctor Who story since The Sea Devils.
+The station sets are superbly realized for their time.
+White, antiseptic corridors in a circular shape, to match the station models (and to make it easier to convincingly reuse one stretch of curving corridor for different parts of the station), running the circumference of a more dimly-lit central core.
+The station architecture is effectively established in the early episodes, and there is little to interfere with the illusion of being in a station orbiting Earth, as opposed to a BBC studio set.
 Even the Wirrn are passably realized, with smart directorial choices keeping their on-camera appearances to a minimum.

-The story itself is a good one, even if Parts 2 - 4 never quite live up to the mystery and atmosphere of that superb opening episode.
-Robert Holmes does a fine job of maintaining tension throughout, largely by shifting the focus from threat to threat.
+It's still a good story, mind you.
+Robert Holmes does a fine job of maintaining tension, with the characters dealing with one threat after another.
 In Part One, the regulars are in jeopardy from the station's automated defense systems.
-Once the crew start being revived, Part Two sees them in danger from the vaguely fascist, highly trigger-happy commander.
-In Part Three, the characters must evade the larval Wirrn, while the Doctor probes for weaknesses in his enemies.
-It is only in Part Four that the adult Wirrn emerge.
-This variation prevents a potentially limited "base under siege" setup from wearing out its welcome.
-It's quite a clever structure, well-designed to keep the audience engaged throughout the four episodes without giving them too much to keep track over the course of four weeks.
+Once the crew start being revived, they become suspicious of the Doctor, with Noah seeming almost eager to summarily execute him and his companions.
+In Part Three, the characters evade the larval Wirrn, while the Doctor probes for weaknesses.
+It is only in Part Four that the adult Wirrn emerge, effectively putting the characters under siege.
+It's a clever structure, well-designed to keep the audience engaged without giving the audience too much to keep track of.

 Rating: 7/10.